graezykev/explain-nuance-git-merge-rebase/README.md

 <img alt="Git Logs" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/image-11.png" width="500" />

-Pay special attention to the commit ID of `D` (new `D`).
+Pay special attention to the commit ID of the **new** `D`.

-It's now `047c348...`, remember what was it before the rebase?
+It's now `047c348...`.
+Remember what it was before the rebase?
 It was `58beb1e...`.

-And the change of this commit is:
+And the change in this commit is:

 <!--
 <img alt="change" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/image-9.png" width="500" />